 Students develop media literacy and production skills by critically observing media practice, critically analysing media texts and creating media products.
 By developing sensitivity to trends in media content, students learn about their own culture and that of others, and the effect of media on individual and group identity.
-Students are involved in discussing and analysing media issues.
-The analytical elements of Media Studies support students to develop critical research and analysis skills that may lead to future study or employment pathways.
+They explore who creates media, how it is created, why it is created, who it is created for and how we, as a society, interact and are influenced by different forms of media.